 - Use spaces instead of tabs.

-- Rationale: This practice is most appropriate for source that consists primarily of natural language text.
+- Rationale: This practice results in one sentence per line, which is most appropriate for source that consists primarily of natural language text.
 It results in the most useful diffs and facilitates translation into other languages while mostly preserving source readability.